ethanleportfolio/MyTemplate/README.md

 ![giphy(1)](https://user-images.githubusercontent.com/81794295/143797198-01144806-2ddd-4665-843e-a2e81d67077b.gif)
  #  Hi, I’m Linh Trinh :v:
 - (or you can call me Stefanie)
-- 👀 I live for traveling, hiking, and movies (especially MCU)
+- 👀 I live for traveling, hiking, and movies (especially the MCU)
 - 🌱 About to graduate with Honor in Mathematics at University of California - Irvine
 - 💞️ Incoming Master in Data Science at UCI
 - 📫 You can reach me at linhthuythi.trinh@gmail.com